PHPWord

 Answer:

-to a stimulus without conscious control.
+A reflex action is an automatic and rapid response to a stimulus without conscious control.

 Example: Pulling your hand away after touching a hot object.